TheMeaner0/Pyss/README.md

 - `cryptography` (for encryption)
 - `pyperclip` (for clipboard management)

-Feel free to contribute or share any tips that could help me on this learning journey! :)
+Feel free to contribute or share any tips that could help me on this learning journey!

+Psst, this project might have "bad" code.
+Forgive me if it does, make a commit to help me with programming :)